Modern display of the Confederate battle flag: In film and television

 The 1977 film Smokey and the Bandit, set in the Southern United States, featured a 1977 Pontiac Trans Am displaying the Georgia state flag on the front license plate of the vehicle; the 1956-2001 Georgia state flag prominently featured the Confederate battle flag.

 The 1979–1985 American television series The Dukes of Hazzard, set in a fictional Georgia county, featured the General Lee stock car with the flag prominently painted over its roof throughout the series' run.

 The 1980 film Battle Beyond the Stars shows a spaceship used to haul freight piloted by a man calling himself Cowboy.
 The space truck sports a rectangular variant of the Mobile Depot flag.

 The 1982 film Megaforce is about a fictional high-tech international military organization where each member wears the flag of their home county on the sleeve of their Megaforce uniform.
 The character Dallas wears a confederate patch on his shoulder, the American flag is seen among the flags that other characters wear.

+The music video for Cyndi Lauper's 1984 song "She Bop" features: a man on a motorcycle wearing a confederate patch on his jacket, as the cute bad boy.

 The 1985 film The Breakfast Club portrays the 1956 Georgia state flag which incorporates the battle flag design.

 Kelly (in the 1987–1997 television sitcom Married... with Children) wears the rebel flag as one of many patches on her jacket in early episodes of the show.

 The 1989 film Shag has a character wearing a flag bikini.

 Thelma (in the 1991 film Thelma & Louise) wears a shirt with this flag as part of a larger motif.

 The 2005 film The Dukes of Hazzard and its 2007 prequel The Dukes of Hazzard: The Beginning both feature the General Lee car from the TV series complete with Confederate flag paint job.